 Mrs. Allen embraces the teaching philosophy to instill a love of learning and reading in her students.
 She strives to engage her students to maximize their educational experience while offering a classroom environment which is safe, stimulating and enjoyable.

 Mrs. Oien is originally from Minnesota.
 She graduated with her bachelor’s degree in elementary education with a focus on Language Arts from The College of St. Scholastica.
 After graduation she worked as the children and youth director at a local church.
 She and her husband moved to Wellington, Fl in 2010 where she found another church to serve as the youth director.
 They moved to the Keys in 2014 and Christine began teaching at St. Mary’s.
 She is very grateful to be working at such an amazing school and cannot wait to begin teaching kindergarten this fall!

 Ms. Jones received her Bachelor of Education degree from the University of North Florida.
 She teaches Kindergarten and also serves as Co-Chair of the school yearbook committee.
-Ms. Jones is certified in primary education and has taught Kindergarten for 25 years.
+Ms. Jones is certified in primary education and has taught Kindergarten for over 25 years.
 She is a member of the National Catholic Educator Association.

 Ms. Jones is married to Tim Jones.
 They are the proud parents of three children who all attended Mary Immaculate Star of the Sea School, Key West High School, and subsequently graduated from Florida State University.
 The Joneses are active members of the parish.
 Mr. Jones is a member of the Knights of Columbus and together they serve on the Hospitality Committee.